 Hight is everything

-- Adding an inductor at the feedpoint
+- Adding an inductor at the feed point

 - Extending the antenna with a horizontal wire (L-antenna)

-- Adding a slooping T-hat
+- Adding a sloping T-hat

 - Adding a horizontal T-hat